KASHMIR BHAVAN

 A unit of Kashmiri Hindu Cultural Welfare Trust (R), Bengaluru

-The Trust was established in 2001 to further community objectives.
-Efforts were made to acquire a prime plot of land in Jayanagar, with an initial payment of thirteen lakh rupees to the BDA for registration.
+The Trust was established on 29.03.2001 to advance the community’s objectives.
+Efforts soon began to acquire a prime plot of land in Jayanagar, and an initial payment of thirteen lakh rupees was made to the BDA for registration.
+The Trust envisioned creating a centre that would preserve and promote Kashmiri Pandit cultural heritage while contributing to the welfare of the community.

-The Trust aimed to preserve and promote cultural heritage and contribute to community welfare.
-Construction of the Bhavan began in 2003, but in 2004, the KHCWT faced a legal dispute with the local Residents’ Association, resulting in a stay on construction.
-After eight years and ten days legal battle, from lower courts to the Supreme Court, the case was resolved in the Trust’s favour in September 2012.
+Construction of the Bhavan commenced in 2003, but in 2004 the KHCWT became entangled in a legal dispute with the local Residents’ Association, resulting in a stay on the project.
+After an arduous legal battle lasting eight years and ten days across lower courts up to the Supreme Court, the case was finally resolved in favour of the Trust in September 2012.

 Evolution of Trust vis-a-vis Bhavan